techidaily/site-fox-http/source/_posts/updated-in-2024-sierras-premier-picks-1-to-5-editing-applications-reviewed.md

 ![Avidemux](https://images.wondershare.com/filmora/article-images/avidemux-for-mac-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 [Avidemux](https://tools.techidaily.com/wondershare/filmora/download/) is designed in order to be open source and easy to use.
 At the same time, it has support for most of the major video formats and a few audio formats.
 It’s suitable for beginners although it doesn’t really have a major set of features for professionals or experienced editors.
 You have a dedicated tutorial provided by the app.
 It’s simple and designed to help you learn.

+### 3\. iMovie

+![imovie](https://images.wondershare.com/filmora/article-images/video-splitter-mac-4.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c-BHGGIC0zE?si=FzUQKZa-bx8OlKuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-### 3\. iMovie

-![imovie](https://images.wondershare.com/filmora/article-images/video-splitter-mac-4.jpg)

 iMovie is the high standard of video editors on Mac just because it’s created by Apple itself.
 It’s a very good tool that offers native support for importing video content.
 It has color correction, video clip editing and you can even [add effects](https://tools.techidaily.com/wondershare/filmora/download/) if you want.
 With fades and transitions, it does an amazing job when it comes to delivering a quality experience that you do not want to miss.
 Overall, it’s a solid tool that delivers great effects and some rich features that are worth your time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 VideoLan Movie Creator